leukaemiamedtech/hias-mqtt-iot-agent/docs/installation/ubuntu.md

 ## HIAS IoT Agent

-A HIAS IoT Agent is a bridge between HIAS devices and applications, and the **HIASCDI Context Broker** & **HIAS Historical Broker**.
-The IoT Agents process incoming data using a specific machine to machine communication protocol and then converting into a format compatible with HIASCDI, before sending the data to HIASCDI to update the contextual information.
+A HIAS IoT Agent is a bridge between HIAS devices and applications, and the **HIASCDI Context Broker** & **HIAS Historical Data Broker**.
+The IoT Agents process incoming data using a specific machine to machine communication protocol and then converting into a NGSI v2 compatible format, before sending the data to HIASCDI & HIASHDI.

 ![HIAS IoT Agents](../img/hias-iotjumpway-agents.jpg)

 You will now need to create your HIAS IoT Agent and retrieve the agent credentials.
-Navigate to **IoT->Entities->Agents** and click on the **+** next to the **Network Agents** title to create a HIAS IoT Agent.
+Navigate to **IoT->Entities->Agents** and click on **+ Create Agent** to create a HIAS IoT Agent.

 ![HIAS IoT Agent](../img/create-hias-iotjumpway-agent.jpg)